swlkr/coffee-pot/README.md

 coffee-pot
 ====================

-### A single page application model view controller framework written in coffeescript
+### A single page application model view controller starting point written in coffeescript
 ____________________

 #### Start Using Me In 5 Easy Steps!